Seminar ‘The 2017 ICC Rules of Arbitration; lessons learned’ Wednesday 28 October 2020, 13.00- 17.00 hr.,The Hague

 The 2017 ICC Rules of Arbitration are used all around the world to resolve disputes.
-The seminar will clarify the emergency measures and the expedited procedure, which are available for disputes arising from investment treaties as well as all kinds of commercial contracts.
+This seminar will clarify the emergency measures and the expedited procedure, which are available for disputes arising from investment treaties as well as all kinds of commercial contracts.
 The programme will address the 2017 ICC Rules and reflect on their use since their implementation.
 What has the Court’s experience been thus far when using these rules?
+And, will the Court accept the amended ICC Rules this fall?
+The speakers may provide a ‘sneak-preview’ hereof as they have firsthand knowledge.

 Better understand a variety of relevant 2017 ICC Rules of Arbitration